russellmccloy/russellmccloy.github.io/_posts/2023-08-14-node-js-app-to-github-app.markdown

 GitHub Apps run persistently on a server or compute infrastructure that you provide or run on a user device.
 They can react to GitHub webhook events as well as events from outside the GitHub ecosystem.
 They are a good option for operations that span multiple repositories or organizations, or for providing hosted services to other organizations.
 A GitHub App is the best choice when building a tool with functions that occur primarily outside of GitHub or require more execution time or permissions than what a GitHub Actions workflow is allotted.

-## What tools do I need
+## What tools do I need?

-> **Note:** I am running Ubuntu `22.04` as I think I get a better `node.js` development experience, so if you are running directly on Windows the versions of the following could be different.
+> **Note:** I am running Ubuntu `22.04` as I think I get a better `Node.js` development experience, so if you are running directly on Windows the versions of the following could be different.
->

 - Your computer or codespace should use **Node.js** version `v18.17.1` or greater.
 For more information, see [Node.js](https://nodejs.org/).
 - **npm** version `9.8.1` or greater

 ## Build the App

-- Let's start by building and running a basic **hello world** `node.js` app so we can see the fundamentals of how we get from a basic `Node.js` app to a full GitHub App.
+- Let's start by building and running a basic **hello world** `Node.js` app so we can see the fundamentals of how we get from a basic `Node.js` app to a full GitHub App.
 - Start by creating a file called `app.js` and put the following code inside it:

 ```JavaScript